abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

 </body>
 ```

+> `"Propagation"` means jumping from one element to another, visiting parents and ancestors.

 - `event.stopPropagation()` stops the move upwards, but on the current element all other handlers will run.
 - `event.stopImmediatePropagation()` To stop the bubbling and prevent handlers on the current element from running.
 - Cases when not to stop bubbling?